 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 After spending 5 weeks in this city, we’ve collated a list of our favourite cafés in Antigua Guatemala; cafes that not only serve up great java, but offer you a little something different as well.
-If you’re looking for something a little stronger after a chilled day of coffee, check out our list of best bars in Antigua Guatemala.

 1. Café Estudio